日本語

 Any cancelled claims may be revived by making divisional applications during the time period for requesting the Appeal (see below, and Section 5 on Divisional Applications.)

 Divisional applications can be filed with or without filing an Appeal against the Decision of Rejection.
+If you only file a divisional(s) without an Appeal, the parent application will effectively lapse.

 Claims in the divisional application could be any claims cancelled when filing an Appeal for the parent (as mentioned above), and/or, in principle, new claims that are supported in the original disclosure, etc.